 For those designing a clothing line from scratch, this is the point where you will decide what type of business you are looking to run.
 This will help you determine how much time, effort, and funding you will require upfront.

 A few business models are:

-- Hand produce and sell your designs direct to customers through your own website or online marketplaces or at markets and pop-ups.
+- Hand production: Make and sell your designs direct to customers through your own website or online marketplaces or at markets and pop-ups.

-- Create collections and produce pieces of clothing through a manufacturer, then sell your clothing line wholesale to other retailers.
+- Manufacturing partner: Create collections and produce pieces of clothing through a manufacturer, then sell your clothing line wholesale to other retailers.

-- Design repeating patterns or graphics to print on blank t-shirts and other clothing items using a print-on-demand model, selling online through your own store.
+- Print on demand: Design repeating patterns or graphics to print on blank t-shirts and other clothing items using a print-on-demand model, selling online through your own store.

 What does it cost to start a clothing line?

 Once you have a small business idea for your clothing line, you may be able to fund it yourself and bootstrap as you go.
 Designing and sewing made-to-order clothing on your own means you don’t have to carry a ton of inventory.
 However, you will need to invest upfront in equipment and large quantities of fabric to be cost-effective.
 Other costs include shipping materials, fees for launching your site, and a marketing budget.

 If you plan to go all in and work with manufacturers on a production run, you’ll have high upfront costs to meet minimums.
 A solid business plan and costing exercise will help you determine how much funding you’ll need.